Discover the top 10 birding destinations in Brome-Missisquoi and the sites with over 100 bird species observed.

 2. Missisquoi Bay Nature Reserve

 Located at the mouth of the Rivière aux Brochets, the Réserve écologique de la Rivière-aux-Brochets can be accessed from Philipsburg (via Camping Philipsburg) and Venise-en-Québec (via Camping Florent).
-With its wetlands, forests and fields bordering the bay, the territory is favourable for a multitude of waterbirds, passerines and raptors.
+With its wetlands, forests and fields bordering the bay, the territory is favorable for a multitude of waterbirds, passerines and raptors.

 A unique heritage site located in Saint-Armand, on the east side of Missisquoi Bay, via Route 133, the Philipsburg wharf is a very beautiful public place that welcomes lovers of birdlife on a regular basis.
-Project to create a waterfront park..

 4. Bedford Nature Trails